Creationism: Beguiled by Story

 So, what is the real source for the tensions that now exist within Adventism over the dating of creation?

-The answer to this would seem to be that it appears to be largely sourced in the thinking and writings of Ellen Whitewho has given the Church two conflicting story traditions—one being her advocacy of a strictly evidence-based theology,[3] and the other being her belief in RC.[4]
-With San Antonio 2015 now in the rearview mirror, it is quite clear that the Church has now attempted to resolve this tension by giving RC superseding authority over “evidence-based” theology by formally canonizing a “recent creation” in a revised statement of the Fundamental Belief on creation; this in the face of both compelling and growing physical evidence to the contrary.
+The answer to this would seem to be that it appears to be largely sourced in the thinking and writings of Ellen White who has given the Church two conflicting story traditions—one being her advocacy of a strictly evidence-based theology,[3] and the other being her belief in RC.[4]
+With San Antonio 2015 in the rearview mirror, it is quite clear that the Church has now attempted to resolve this tension by giving RC superseding authority over “evidence-based” theology by formally canonizing a “recent creation” in a revised statement of the Fundamental Belief on creation—this in the face of both compelling and growing physical evidence to the contrary.

 The great lament that some may feel about what occurred in San Antonio could perhaps be more easily accommodated if the probability equation—both for and against RC—were a 50/50 proposition.
-But as a reality check we must face squarely the gnawing poverty of subject-matter experts in the key sciences who believe the evidence even remotely points towards RC.
+But as a reality check, we must face squarely the gnawing poverty of subject-matter experts in the key sciences who believe the evidence even remotely points toward RC.
 Even the Church’s own prominent scientist from Geoscience Research Institute candidly admitted a while back, “There are no available [scientific] models” for a recent creation.[5]Nevertheless, it would appear that to many leading Adventist minds a “recent creation” story coming from an inerrant prophet has been too much of a certainty to deem evidence worthy of a full and fair hearing—perhaps forgetting that Ellen White emphatically embraced an evidentiary basis for faith and practice.

-The alternative to the path outlined above would be to start taking God endowed “sense” and “reason” seriously as it applies to His“book of nature.”
-When we observe in real time the birthing of new stars and solar systems in distant nebula we must now recognize that “In the beginning” must be understood as a relative term at least as we move forward from the big-bang cosmology.
-When we see stars at billions of light-years away, we have compelling evidence that those stars existed billions of years ago, otherwise we would not see their light.
-On both of these counts it is difficult to claim a literal understanding for a singular recent creation of the stars within the framework of Day 4 from a few thousand years ago.
+The alternative to the path outlined above would be to start taking God-endowed “sense” and “reason” seriously as it applies to His “book of nature.”
+When we observe, in real time, the birthing of new stars and solar systems in distant nebula, we must now recognize that “In the beginning” must be understood as a relative term at least as we move forward from the big-bang cosmology.
+When we see stars at billions of light-years away, we have compelling evidence that those stars existed billions of years ago; otherwise, we would not see their light.
+On both of these counts, it is difficult to claim a literal understanding for a singular recent creation of the stars within the framework of Day 4 from a few thousand years ago.
 Nor can the many other pieces of compelling evidence aid the traditional version of the creation story.

-The quiet forbearance against formal implementation of RC dogma that marked the first 150 years of Adventism has now been displaced by what appears to be a wholesale dismissal of the physical evidence, incubated in a subculture in which the RC version of story has simply been too sacrosanct, and driven by Adventists too certain about the details of RC to consider the array of evidence honestly and objectively.
+The quiet forbearance against formal implementation of RC dogma that marked the first 150 years of Adventism has now been displaced by what appears to be a wholesale dismissal of the physical evidence, incubated in a subculture in which the RC version of story has simply been too sacrosanct and driven by Adventists too certain about the details of RC to consider the array of evidence honestly and objectively.

-Michael Lewis, in his most recent book, The Undoing Project provides an account of two Israeli psychologists—Daniel Kahneman and Amos Tversky—who spent their lives studying the mechanics of human thinking.
-One of their many conclusions was that “story” hasthe capacity to blind people to more compelling understandings of reality.
+Michael Lewis, in his most recent book, The Undoing Project, provides an account of two Israeli psychologists—Daniel Kahneman and Amos Tversky—who spent their lives studying the mechanics of human thinking.
+One of their many conclusions was that “story” has the capacity to blind people to more compelling understandings of reality.
 In other words, this is not just an Adventist problem—it is a human problem.

 Given what took place in San Antonio, we cannot assume the current Church hierarchy has any interest in an editing program at this time.
 For them, and perhaps for most members, it is likely that the complexities of science represents too steep a hill to climb.
-Perhaps for some the pedestal version seems too certain.
+Perhaps, for some, the pedestal version seems too certain.
 But the march of human knowledge is ever growing in light of the continued accumulation of evidence, and it is the evidence that will be the final arbiter on such matters for most people.
 This reality should be the basis for sober reflection by those interested in the evangelistic future of the Church.

-For a long time there existed a fork in the road in Adventism with one sign pointing towards a tradition-based confessional, the other to evidence-based principles.
+For a long time, there existed a fork in the road in Adventism with one sign pointing toward a tradition-based confessional, the other to evidence-based principles.
 Informally, the Church had been camped at that fork on matters regarding RC, that is, until San Antonio when it chose to formally side with tradition.
 Those who are process-oriented and evidence-based can only mourn over the abandonment of this founding principle as the basis for faith and practice.
 Perhaps a more circumspect approach will eventually emerge with a rediscovery of this principle central to Adventism.
 Such a rediscovery could provide a framework upon which to construct a sound doctrine of Creation that takes both science and Scripture seriously.
 Until then, surely there will be the hard lessons of history that will have to be relearned.

-In closing, let me summarize several key points I have attempted to articulate either directly or indirectly in this article.
+I summarize here several key points I have attempted to articulate either directly or indirectly in this article.
 They are as follows:

 1. All functional humans live within the framework of story.
-These would include the presuppositions that result in a worldview, as well as the personal narratives that we create from our interactions with others.
-Perhaps one of the most fundamental presuppositions is that of theism.
+These would include the presuppositions that result in a worldview as well as the personal narratives that we create from our interactions with others.
+Perhaps, one of the most fundamental presuppositions is that of theism.
 For many Adventists, Creationism also plays a central role as story.

 2. “Story” can be non-negotiable, or it can be flexible so as to be accountable to the real world of sense and reason.
 Accountability requires that we may need to either edit story or respect data enough to resist impulses to act counter to it.
 The less accountable story becomes to the real world of data, the less connected we become to reality and the more the conclusion can be drawn that “story” has become a form of idolatry.

 3. Ellen White and the influence she has had on the Seventh-day Adventist Church is a part of the Adventist story.
-It is possible to harbor deep respect for the pivotal role she played in the formation of the Church, as well as her leadership in its overall success.
+It is possible to harbor deep respect for the pivotal role she played in the formation of the Church as well as her leadership in its overall success.
 Yet, there has been a long history within the Church of some elevating her thinking well above any appropriate level of authority.
-She was human—not infallible or inerrant—and never claimed to be, even though many have seemed to operate with such assumptions by way of action.
+She was human—not infallible or inerrant—and never claimed to be—even though many have seemed to operate with such assumptions by way of action.

 4. In fact, there are examples of statements in which we can objectively know that Ellen White was not always right, even on specific, “I was shown,” types of statements.
-Such knowledge should inform the RC “story”—particularly when it runs up against wide scientific consensus to the contrary.
+Such knowledge should inform the RC “story”, particularly when it runs up against wide scientific consensus to the contrary.

 5. It has been argued in this article that San Antonio’s formalizing of the Adventist Fundamental Belief for RC is symbolically distinct from the prior informal predisposition.
 This action, while perhaps solidifying a widely held informal consensus, violates basic epistemological principles that should have otherwise given respect to sense and reason as a sufficient basis for rejecting this formalizing step.